 - Shadow Cacturne with Sucker Punch and Grass Knot

 Note: Shadow Raikou outperforms every other Pokémon in the best counters list.
-Shadow Magnezone, Shadow Electivire, Shadow Zapdos, Shadow Mewtwo, and Shadow Venusaur outperform every non-Mega and non-Legendary on the list.
-However, if you can coordinate the use of either Mega Venusaur or Mega Abomasnow, the Grass type counters will perform considerably better.
+Shadow Magnezone, Shadow Electivire, Shadow Zapdos, Shadow Mewtwo, Shadow Tangrowth, and Shadow Venusaur outperform every non-Mega and non-Legendary on the list.
+However, using Mega Venusaur, Mega Manectric, Mega Ampharos, or Mega Abomasnow will boost the Grass or Electric Shadow Pokémon making them perform event better.

 How many players does it take to beat Kyogre in Pokémon Go?